KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 A fantastic view of the Los Angeles River and Long Beach Shoreline Marina from a deck on the Queen Mary

 ![](pycon-us-2026-recap-images/queen-mary-grand-salon.jpg)
 Formerly the First Class Dining Salon, now the Grand Salon.
-Many of the floors, stairs, walls, ceilings, artworks are original.
+Many of the Queen Mary's floors, stairs, walls, ceilings, artworks are original.
 It is one of the largest and most pristine Art Deco collections in the world.

 ![](pycon-us-2026-recap-images/queen-mary-1930s-gps.jpg)
 One of many beautiful artworks on the ship and a 1930s version of GPS.
 A boat in the center of the artwork could be moved to inform the passengers of the ship's progress.